Fellowships

 • A single PDF file that includes:

 • The name and email of the faculty member that will provide a letter of reference.
-If you are in a PhD program, this will be your advisor, and if you are in an MS program, this may be the program’s director or coordinator.
+If you are in a PhD program, this will typically be your advisor or a computationally-focused member of your committee.
+If you are in an MS program, this may be the program’s director or coordinator, or another faculty member who is familiar with your work.

 Eligibility